 - Make Juneteenth a national holiday

 To be sure, Tisby’s proposals will bother certain white evangelicals who, like the early 20th-century Christian fundamentalists, are wary of social justice rally cries as the summum bonum that comes at the expense of inner transformation and personal relationship with Christ.
 Such wariness is not without warrant.
-It is possible to focus so exclusively on justice that the call to follow Jesus with all of one’s heart and mind is lost, and the biblical vision of holiness gets downplayed or even replaced by a new, almost blood-thirsty legalism which insists that the only way to be saved is to build your social activist resume.
+It is possible to focus so exclusively on justice that the call to follow Jesus with all of one’s heart and mind is lost, and the biblical vision of holiness gets downplayed or even replaced by a new, almost blood-thirsty legalism wherein salvation is achieved through your social activist resume.
 Tisby does not discuss this possibility in his book at length, at least not that I recall.
-That does not mean he would contradict it, or that its absence negates his call to action; but I think it would have been helpful for him to address it in some way, if for no other reason than to nuance and challenge the diagnosis with his own perspective.
+That does not mean he would contradict it, or that its absence negates his call to action; but I think it would have been helpful for him to address it, if for no other reason than to nuance and challenge the diagnosis with his own perspective.